Yes, you DO have a Google resume. Seriously!

 If your email address is associated with your rants, use an email address different from the one you use for your job search and career.

-Understand the keywords that are relevant to your job search and career, and use them appropriately in your professional (not personal) social media profiles and job search documents.
-Read The 25 Best Keywords for Your Job Search for more details.
-And learn Personal SEO (Search Engine Optimization) to stay up-to-date.
+Understand the keywords that are relevant to your job search and career, and use them appropriately in your professional (not personal) social media profiles and job-search documents.

 Know what employers will find when they Google your name.
 Learn and regularly practice the technique called "Defensive Googling."

-These are the facts of this new world of technology, constant search, and research.
-Stay tuned, and pay attention to the articles in this column...
+These are the facts for this new world of technology, constant search, and research.
+Stay tuned, and pay attention to the articles in this column.
 Technology will change, and new tools and hazards will appear.